 "The entire vision will be to you like the words of a sealed book, which when they give it to the one who is literate, saying, 'Please read this,' he will say, 'I cannot, for it is sealed.'
 Then the book will be given to the one who is illiterate, saying, 'Please read this.'
 And he will say, 'I cannot read,'" (Isaiah 29:11-12).

-Muslims often claim this verse refers to the Quran being revealed to the illiterate prophet Muhammad, who the Angel Gabriel commanded to read (or recite) and who responded that he could not.
+Muslims often claim this verse refers to the revelation of the Quran to the illiterate prophet Muhammad, who the Angel Gabriel commanded to read (or recite) and who responded that he could not.
 By the angel's compulsion and instruction he did finally recite and brought forth the Quran.
 Mormons, likewise, claim that the golden plates of the book of Mormon are the "sealed book" and that Joseph Smith, who became a prophet as an unlearned rural youth, is the illiterate man to whom the sealed book is given.
-Mormon scriptures even describe a scene where a scholar is speaking with Joseph Smith about the golden plates and literally exclaims in frustration, "I cannot read a sealed book."1 In fact, these verses are not referring to Muhammad, Joseph Smith, or any uneducated future prophet at all.
+Mormon scriptures even describe a scene where a scholar is speaking with Joseph Smith about the golden plates and literally exclaims in frustration, "I cannot read a sealed book."1 The truth is, these verses are not referring to Muhammad, Joseph Smith, or any uneducated future prophet at all.